 What type of facilities can I expect?

 None.
 Seriously.
 This is dispersed camping - an open field tucked in the forest, no power, no trash service, no running water, and no bathrooms.
-However, the small Wagner Lake Campground is very nearby (1/4 mile down the road) and it has vault toilets and running water.
+Bring everything you need and prepare to pack out all gear and trash.

 How many people are coming?